amirtha4501/JavaScriptGames/README.md

         Every time the snake catches a fruit, its size increases.
 - ### Space Invaders
         It is a fixed shooter in which the player controls a laser cannon by moving it horizontally across the bottom of the screen and firing at descending aliens.
+- ### Tetris
+        It is a tile-matching game where we've to arrange the falling blocks of different shapes to fill the line.
 - ### Whac A Mole
         A game which involves quickly and repeatedly hitting the heads of moles with a pointer as they pop up from the holes.